Made For Purchasing Managers

 Know Your Metals

 Sometimes getting the right metal for the right job takes a little digging.
-There are times when your customers know exactly what they need, and other times they may have a good idea but are unsure when it comes to variables like temper, alloy, and physical properties.
+There are times when your customers know exactly what they need, and other times, they may have a good idea but are unsure about variables like temper, alloy, and physical properties.
 You may encounter customers who know the intended application but are unsure which metal will get them the desired result.

 Knowing a metal’s trade names, traits, and common uses is your best bet for getting your customers the materials they need — in the quantities they request — while keeping communication between yourself and your suppliers clear.